openvinotoolkit/open_model_zoo/demos/handwritten_text_recognition_demo/python/README.md

 When the `designated_characters` argument is provided, if the output character is not included in the designated characters, the script will check Top k steps in looking up the decoded character, until a designated one is found.
 By doing so, the output character will be restricted to a designated region.
 K is set to 20 by default.

 For example, if you want to restrict the output characters to only digits and hyphens, you need to provide the path to the designated character file, for example `digit_hyphen.txt`.
 Then the script will perform a post-filtering processing on the output characters, but please note that it is possible that other characters are still allowed if none of `digit_hyphen.txt` is in first K chosen elements.
-The mentioned characters text files located at `data` subfolder of this demo.
+The mentioned characters text files located in the `data` subfolder of this demo.

 The example command line: